dkadiry/pose-aware-monocular-depth-estimator/README.md

 ### **3. Train Your Own Model**
 Since the trained model is not included in this repository, you can train your own using the provided training script "train.py".

+## Datasets
+The model was fine-tuned on a custom dataset collected at a beach.
+The dataset used for pre-training and fine-tuning are not included in this repo.
+You will need to perform model pre-training and training using either your own data or publicly available datasets like the DIODE dataset.

 ## 📊 Some Qualitative Results